Choice of Birthplace

 You may choose to give birth at home, at London Health Sciences Centre Hospital in London, or at Woodstock Hospital, where we have privileges.
 During your prenatal visits, your midwife will offer you the information needed to make an informed decision about the right place for you to plan to give birth.

-In rare circumstances, when all the on-call midwives are attending births, or there are limited midwives due to necessary self-isolation for COVID-19, or there is inadequate PPE during the COVID-19 pandemic, it may be necessary for clients planning a home birth to come to hospital to give birth.
+In rare circumstances, when all the on-call midwives are attending births, or midwife resources are limited e.g. illness, bereavement or self-isolation for COVID-19, it may be necessary for clients planning a home birth to come to hospital to give birth.
 Similarly, clients may very occasionally be required to give birth at a hospital other than the one they had planned to use, either due to midwives already attending a birth at another facility or due to a lack of available labour/delivery beds at an individual facility.
 The majority of our hospital births take place at London Health Sciences Centre, therefore, clients planning births elsewhere may be required to give birth at London Health Sciences Centre.

 During dangerous weather conditions, it may become necessary for your midwife to transfer your care to an obstetrician if planning a Woodstock Hospital delivery or if planning a home birth outside of London.